 I have been teaching for 8 years now, and loving all of the experiences I have been part of at many different schools.
 I have to say, second grade has been my favorite year to teach because of the huge growth that is seen in the year.
 The scholars are also more independent and it is rewarding to see them be proud of their work.
 They are also constantly putting a huge smile on my face!

-My name is Katie Evans and I have been a classroom teacher at Waits River Valley School for fifteen years.
+My name is Katie Evans and I have been a classroom teacher at Waits River Valley School for sixteen years.
 From 2007 to 2016 I taught second grade; since then, I have taught third graders!

 I was born and raised in Vermont, and I live in Barre Town with my husband, Jamie.
 We have two wonderful grown children, Benjamin and Molly.